imalitavakoli/learn-database-design/README.md

 Yes, yes!
 There are lots of things that you need to take into consideration!
 But apart from any methodology and project development process, you need to consider the following general three simple steps for any kind of project to design a database.
 From the very simple projects to the more huge and complex ones.

-1. First you have to ask our client and see what are the project's use cases that she has in mind, what is her main goal, and what data is the most important one at the end.
+1. First we have to ask our client and see what are the project's use cases that she has in mind, what is her main goal, and what data is the most important one at the end.

 2. We also need to checkout the use cases from different actors.
 I mean different people who are going to use our software, such as Manager and Secretary and etc...
 As different roles in a company, have different use cases.